 When Selecting Your Three Additional Courses Consider:

 Choose Introductory and Intermediate Courses Only: First-year students may not enroll in upper-level courses (any course with a number 300 or above) with the exception of students who place in a language course at the advanced level.
-A list of courses normally offered to new students can be found here.

 - [BNS] Breadth—Natural Science